qdbp/ml-sandbox/readme.txt

 Some toy implementations of machine learning architectures.

-There were written for my own experimentation, and aren't fit for consumption.
+These were written for my own experimentation, and aren't fit for consumption.